Organizing various replications in MySQL 8.0

 There is a "primary" that accepts updates and a "secondary" that does not.

-Group Replication has only one primarySingle Primary Mode"and
+Group replication has only one primarySingle Primary Mode"and

 All servers become primaryMulti-Primary Mode" exists.

-Certification is a process that checks for write conflicts.
+Certification is a write conflict checking process.

 About InnoDB Cluster